 - 50g plain flour (or gluten-free flour)

-(2) Put the sugars, butter, eggs and crème fraîche into a large bowl and beat until well combined.
+(2) Put the sugar, oil, eggs and crème fraîche into a large bowl and beat until well combined.
 Sift the flour and the spices and mix in gently until incorporated without over-beating.